Egbert-Azure/stockfish-cluster/HPC-Container/HPC Container.md

 **Configuration and Tuning:** Proper configuration of Stockfish and MPI settings within containers, along with tuning for the specific hardware and workload, is essential for achieving the desired performance benefits.

+## LXD with MAAS

+MAAS, which stands for "Metal as a Service", is a service that allows you to treat physical servers like virtual machines in the cloud.
+It turns your bare metal into an elastic, cloud-like resource that you can easily provision, monitor, and manage.

+With MAAS, you no longer need to manage individual servers manually.
+Instead, you can enlist bare metal servers and deploy standard or customized operating systems to them remotely.
+This allows you to rapidly deploy, destroy, and reconfigure your physical servers as needed.

+Some key features of MAAS include:
+- Automated remote operating system deployment to physical machines
+- Ability to manage large fleets of physical servers as a flexible resource pool
+- Monitoring and management of physical infrastructure from a central interface
+- Rapid provisioning and tear down of bare metal server configurations

+MAAS also provides super-fast self-service provisioning of Windows, Ubuntu, CentOS, and ESXi.
+It implements all the standard features of a public cloud — like instance metadata and cloud-init¹.
+Your customers get complete control of the deployed machine¹.
+Canonical, the creator of cloud-init, ensures that MAAS provides a first-class cloud experience for physical servers based on x86, ARM64, POWER, and Z architectures.

 Source:

 1. Containers in HPC: a survey | The Journal of Supercomputing - Springer. https://link.springer.com/article/10.1007/s11227-022-04848-y